Unitary patent: European patents

-European patents are granted in accordance with the provisions of the European Patent Convention (EPC), via a unified procedure before the European Patent Office.
-While upon filing of a European patent application, all 38 Contracting States are automatically designated, a European patent automatically becomes a bundle of "national" European patents upon grant.
+European patents are granted in accordance with the provisions of the European Patent Convention (EPC), via a unified procedure before the European Patent Office (EPO).
+While upon filing of a European patent application, all 39 Contracting States are automatically designated, a European patent becomes a bundle of "national" European patents upon grant.
 In contrast to the unified character of a European patent application, a granted European patent has, in effect, no unitary character, except for the centralized opposition procedure (which can be initiated within 9 months from grant, by somebody else than the patent proprietor), and the centralized limitation and revocation procedures (which can only be instituted by the patent proprietor).
 In other words, a European patent in one Contracting State, i.e. a "national" European patent, is effectively independent of the same European patent in each other Contracting State, except for the opposition, limitation and revocation procedures.
 The enforcement of a European patent is dealt with by national law.
 The abandonment, revocation or limitation of the European patent in one state does not affect the European patent in other states.

 While the EPC already provided the possibility for a group of member states to allow European patents to have a unitary character also after grant, until now, only Liechtenstein and Switzerland have opted to create a unified protection area (see Unitary patent (Switzerland and Liechtenstein)).

-By requesting unitary effect upon grant, the patent proprietor will now be able to obtain uniform protection in the participating members states of the European Union in a single step, considerably simplifying obtaining patent protection in a large part of the EU.
-The unitary patent system will co-exist with national patent systems and European patent without unitary effects.
-The unitary patent will in particular not cover EPC countries that are not member of the European Union, such as UK or Turkey.
+By requesting unitary effect within one month of grant, the patent proprietor is now able to obtain uniform protection in the participating members states of the European Union in a single step, considerably simplifying obtaining patent protection in a large part of the EU.
+The unitary patent system co-exists with national patent systems and European patent without unitary effects.
+The unitary patent does not cover EPC countries that are not member of the European Union, such as UK or Turkey.